Pregnancy Disability Attorneys in Burbank

 Does my employer have to pay me while I am out on Pregnancy Disability Leave Law leave?

 Generally, Pregnancy Disability Leave Law leaves are unpaid unless your employer has a policy and practice of paying employees who go on other (non-pregnancy related) leaves.
-For example, if your employer pays or provides benefits to employees who are on a medical leave or disability leave, then it must do the same for a pregnancy leave.
+For example, if your employer pays or provides benefits to employees who are on a medical leave or disability leave, then they must do the same for a pregnancy leave.

-I was fired while I was on Pregnancy Disability Leave Law leave, do I have rights?
+I was fired while I was on Pregnancy Disability Leave Law leave.
+Do I have rights?

 What if my employer got rid of my position while I was on leave?